 It was 1957.
 We were driving from Florida to Utah.
 After my mother was beaten up by her boyfriend, we got in the Nash and high-tailed it for the uranium fields.
 We were gonna get rich and change our luck, which hadn't been so hot since our family broke up five years back.

-Written by Eddie Cochran
+Written by Preston Epps

-Performed by Eddie Cochran See more
+Performed by Preston Epps See more